parmoo/parmoo/docs/papers/joss/paper.md

     introductory and expert users.
  3) ParMOO provides bells and whistles that are required in production-quality solvers, such as checkpointing and logging.
- 4) By layering on top of libEnsemble [@hudson:2022], ParMOO provides an easy-to-use interface for distributing expensive simulation calculations over HPC resources.
+ 4) By layering on top of libEnsemble [@libensemble], ParMOO provides an easy-to-use interface for distributing expensive simulation calculations over HPC resources.
  5) ParMOO provides complete documentation, including instructions for